 Easily grown by seed, Corn Poppies are often planted by state highway departments for spectacular displays of color along roadsides across the nation.
-Corn Poppies are beautiful as cut flowers and the dried seed pops add interest to dry floral arrangements.
+Corn Poppies are beautiful as cut flowers, and the dried seed pops add interest to dry floral arrangements.

 Growing Conditions and General Cultivation

-Plant Corn Poppy seeds directly on top of cultivated soil.
+Sow Corn Poppy seeds directly on top of cultivated soil.
 In mild climates, plant the seeds in late fall or early spring when soil temperatures are between 60 and 70 ºF (15 and 21 ºC).
-Corn Poppies thrive in full sunlight and rich, well-drained soil.
-If the soil is poor, incorporate 2 to 3 inches (5 to 7.5 cm) of compost or manure prior to planting.
+Corn Poppies thrive in full sunlight and fertile, well-drained soil.
+If the soil is poor, incorporate 2 to 3 inches (5 to 7.5 cm) of compost or manure before planting.

 Water Corn Poppies when the top of the soil feels dry.
 Saturate the root zone thoroughly, as shallow waterings promote a shallow root system.
-For best results, water by hand with a hose or use a drip system to keep the foliage as dry as possible.
+Water by hand with a hose or use a drip system to keep the foliage as dry as possible for best results.
 If you use a sprinkler, water early in the day so the foliage has time to dry before evening.
 Soggy soil and damp foliage place the plant at risk of rot and fungal diseases.

 Spread 1 to 2 inches (2.5 to 5 cm) of mulch around the plants in the spring.
-An organic mulch such as shredded leaves or dry grass clippings keeps the roots cool, conserves moisture and prevents the growth of weeds.
+An organic mulch such as shredded leaves or dry grass clippings keeps the roots cool, conserves moisture, and prevents the growth of weeds.